- Take advantage of deductions.

 Read Viewpoints on Fidelity.com: Prevent ID theft: Avoid financial scams

 Comply with the Affordable Care Act

 The Tax Cuts and Jobs Act repealed the penalty associated with the individual mandate in the Affordable Care Act (ACA)—but that doesn't go into effect until 2019.
-For the 2017 tax year and 2018, taxpayers are still required to have health insurance or pay the penalty.
+For the 2018 tax year, taxpayers are still required to have health insurance or pay the penalty.

 If you didn't have the required health coverage last year, it's actually breaking the law if you choose not to pay the penalty and instead take the chance that the IRS won't enforce it.

 Suggest working kids file a return

 Many people who don't meet the general requirements for having to file a tax return and don't think they owe income tax are inclined not to bother filing.
 But it might be a good idea anyway.
 For example, young people who worked over the summer or after school might have had taxes withheld from their pay.
 If they don't file a return, they won't get a refund.
 Also, you need to file a return to receive "refundable" tax credits, such as the earned income credit, the additional child tax credit, or the American opportunity tax credit.

 Make adjustments if you're due a refund

 A refund from the IRS isn't a gift from the government, it's essentially an interest-free loan you extended to the IRS that is now being returned to you.
 A large refund is probably an indication that you're having too much tax withheld from your paycheck.
 If so, tell your employer you would like to revise form W-4, and use the IRS's withholding calculator as the starting point for making an adjustment.